ritsec/cluster-duck/README.md

 # cluster-duck

-Documentation for the RITSEC cluster.
+Documentation for the RITSEC cloud.

 ## Hardware